Mostaganem: Present situation

-The city is divided in two by a ravine of the river Aïn Sefra, with the modern town to southwest, and the old Muslim city, Tidgit, to the northeast.

-In 2010 a tunnel under the city and towards the city centre is expected to change traffic flow significantly.
+In 2010, a tunnel under the city and toward the city center was completed to change traffic flow significantly.
 Also, new buildings, some modern and some in colonial style, are being added to this growing city.
 The new autoroute from the capital Algiers towards Oran will make it easier also to access Mostaganem by road from the capital, as Mostaganem has no public airport.
 The road connecting Oran (around 80 km from Mostaganem to the west) will remain the same, a crowded 2 lane in each direction highway.

-The port of Mostaganem is being used for unloading of all sorts of cargo, ranging from provisions to cars and pipelines.
-As in most ports of Algeria, it is not allowed to sailors to exit the port and visit the city.
-The port is being shared by large transport vessels and fishing boats alike.
+The port of Mostaganem is used for unloading all sorts of cargo, ranging from provisions to cars and pipelines.
+As in most ports of Algeria, sailors are not allowed to exit the port and visit the city.
+The port is shared by large transport vessels and fishing boats alike.
 A new, smaller port for fishing boats has been constructed, but is currently not used.